gordonjun2/CCNet/README.md

 1. Yes, you do not have to run any additional command.
 See 'docker-compose.yml' (CCNet/).

+**I am unable to do video objection detection inference because of this error:**

+No protocol specified
+: cannot connect to X server :0

+1. Enable non-network local connections to access control list by running this command in your terminal (not in docker container):

+    ```
+    xhost +local:root
+    ```

+2. It should be working now.
+Try to start the video object detection again.

+3. Once it is done, disable non-network local connections to access control list by running this command in your terminal (not in docker container):

+    ```
+    xhost -local:root
+    ```

 **Can I see my GPU processes while using the container?**

 1. Yes, you do not have to run any additional command.
 To see GPU processes, type: